blancavazquez/LLM-ACS/scripts/readme.md

 Clone [repositorio](https://github.com/YerevaNN/mimic3-benchmarks) and run all scripts until the step 4.
 The target is to obtain the train and test datasets.

 # Text scripts
-Run files under "text scripts" folder.
+Run all files under "text scripts" folder.